 For my second year elective placement, I attended a hospital in my home town of Sunderland, so when it was time to make the decision of where to spend my third-year elective I wanted to go as far away as possible.
-I heard about Work the World from a fellow student who travelled to Peru for an elective placement and he spoke very highly of his experience and the organisation.
+I heard about Work the World from a fellow student who spoke very highly of his experience and the organisation.

 I decided to go to Kathmandu because Asia is not somewhere I have visited before and I have always had a fascination with Mount Everest and the Himalayas, so it seemed like a no brainer.